PeterMagdyIskander/chatgpt-wrapper/README.md

 ## Stemming

 - Stemming removes the common suffixes from the end of a word, which isn't exactly what we need, this is why I went with Lemmatization

+## Some Improvements

+- Docker compose for the whole app
+- Disconnect the connection to chatgpt, if the user disconnects prematurely